Position your company to survive and thrive, no matter what comes your way, with the five-step risk management lifecycle.

 Mass notification system

-A mass notification system keeps you connected to your team by sharing real-time notifications and monitoring feedback to avoid threats.
+A mass notification system keeps you connected to your team by sharing real-time updates and monitoring feedback to help you avoid threats.
 And when risks do materialize, you can coordinate your response quickly and efficiently.

 Artificial intelligence (AI) and machine learning (ML)

-When your company faces various threats, it would be difficult to explore all the potential risks without automation.
+When your company faces multiple threats, it would be difficult to assess all potential risks without automation.
 Using AI- and ML-driven predictive modeling, you can explore a wide range of risks quickly and hone in on what’s important to your company.

 Threat intelligence